sohailchd/RobotAndLocust/readme.md

 ## Deployment

 **Jenkins**
-All the windows version jobs has been ported on Jenkins.
+All the windows version of script has been ported on Jenkins.
 Please find the jobs configuration files in the 'jenkins_jobs' folder.
 You have to import the jobs in your Jenkins server.

 >
     1. Make sure 'Test Result Analyzer' and 'Robot Results' plugins are installed in Jenkins.
     2. All the jobs are parameterized with "root_dir".
 Please sepecify the root of the test project.
     For more information please drop me an email at sohail.chd0202@gmail.com.

-## Docker
+# Docker

+All the three projects can be run on docker.
+Project has been tested on Ubuntu 18.04.

 **load_test**
 >